ibexa/documentation-developer/docs/api/rest_api_authentication.md

-# Authentication
+# REST API reference authentication basics

+This page refers to [REST API reference](https://doc.ezplatform.com/rest-api-reference), where you can get detailed information about
+REST API resources and endpoints.

-Note: Use of HTTPS for authenticated (REST) traffic is highly recommended!
+Use of HTTPS for authenticated (REST) traffic is highly recommended.

 ## Basic Authentication